Foundry-01/Open-Source-Mail-Merge--OSMM-/README.md

      - Each row represents one recipient

 2. **Send Your Mail Merge**
-   - In your Google Sheet, click the "📧 Mail Merge" menu
+   - In your Google Sheet, click the "OSMM" menu
    - Click "Start Mail Merge"
    - In the sidebar that appears, click "Load Data"
    - Verify your recipients are listed correctly